-Google Tag Manager uses tags that fires from triggers.
+Google Tag Manager uses tags that fire from triggers.
 These triggers are the events occurring on the website, like clicking a button or visiting a specific URL.
 The most common trigger in GTM is Page View.
 When set to all pages, this trigger will fire the tag on all pages of the website.

 When a website user accepts cookies, our cookie control SDK adds each cookie category to the GTM dataLayer.